Cambridge District Scout Archive

 More recently some schools have encouraged it as a CV worthy activity for all and the evidence of a lack of rigour has been seen when camping alongside the training trips.
 The half hearted – ‘it’s only a training camp and (insert child’s name) can’t be expected to carry all that’ – are weeded out.

 Without having analyzed it at the time I recall my own experiences of attempting to reconcile the two approaches.
 No clear cut examples remain but I definitely learnt that scout practices were required at Scouts.
 The most dangerous places I have been lead into was with the school based DoE.
-I recall the understated expertise of some leaders, no badges to demonstrate rank or skills, and teachers familiar faces in a new context.
+I recall the understated expertise of some DoE leaders, no badges to demonstrate rank or skills, and the familiar faces of teachers in a new context.
 But also an overlay of educational awareness by the teacher leaders of the wider benefits of the experience.
-The experience was just that, an experience, not expected to be repeated and so harder to abandon, or just a lack of experience.
+The experience was sometimes just that, an experience, not expected to be repeated by the children and so harder to abandon if it became less safe.
+Or maybe this was just a lack of experience.

 JWR Archivist Feb 2019